mj-raihan/NeuroCue/readme.md

 # NeuroCue

-**NeuroCue** is an open-source, Python-based software framework for multimodal and synchronized data acquisition in EEG-based cognitive neuroscience research.
+**NeuroCue** is an open-source, Python-based software framework for multimodal data acquisition in EEG-based cognitive neuroscience research.
 It supports multimodal data acquisition, including RGB video recordings from an integrated webcam, allowing the collection of facial expression and behavioral cues alongside EEG signals.

 ![Alt text](figures/structure.svg)